 Drop off: Monday 10:30am | Pick up: Friday 6:30pm

 Single day gatherings to stay connected

 Opportunities for a deeper dive into something specific, such as weaving a basket, learning about plants, the Work that Reconnects, or any other emerging topic that is relevant to the group.
-We’d like to schedule these dates prior to the start of the program, and fill in the details a few months in advance.
+These dates are scheduled prior to the start of the Yearlong Immersion.
 Some days could be open to mothers, family or community and we are excited to bring in guest facilitators as well.
-These gatherings will help build relationships within the container of the program, prepare participants for fully diving in each weekend, and make space for deeper exploration of emerging themes and interests.
+These gatherings help build relationships within the container of the program, prepare participants for fully diving in each weekend, and make space for deeper exploration of emerging themes and interests.